opendevstack/ods-quickstarters/be-rust-axum/rust-template/README.md

 **NOTE**: the cargo hooks also run in Jenkins CICD, but cargo deny is disabled by default, see Jenkinsfile.

+## Configuration with config-rs

+This project uses [config-rs](https://github.com/rust-cli/config-rs) for configuration management.
+The configuration is loaded from environment variables and `.env` files.
+The `Settings` struct in `src/config/settings.rs` defines the configuration options for the application.

+It enables Layered configuration system for Rust applications (with strong support for [12-factor](https://12factor.net/config) applications).

 ## Adding caching in your CICD

 One can improve the build pipeline time by implementing a caching mechanism as shown next: